codacy/codacy-rubocop/docs/description/Lint_TripleQuotes.md

-This cop checks for "triple quotes" (strings delimited by any odd number of quotes greater than 1).
+Checks for "triple quotes" (strings delimited by any odd number of quotes greater than 1).

 Ruby allows multiple strings to be implicitly concatenated by just